EU-Japan.AI: Collaboration and exchange of knowledge between the EU and Japan for AI-driven innovation in manufacturing

 Tangible results

-- increased research excellence of researchers and companies from EU and Japan in the field of AI for manufacturing as a result of twinning;
+• increased research excellence through twinning efforts for researchers and companies from EU and Japan in the field of AI for manufacturing

-- mapping of existing stakeholders, initiatives, road-maps, policies, challenges, and subsidies in the advanced manufacturing sector;
+the mapping of existing stakeholders, initiatives, road-maps, policies, challenges, and subsidies in the advanced manufacturing sector

-- mutual exchange of information on the respective research programmes and technological results on AI applications for manufacturing.
+• the mutual exchange of information concerning research programs and technological advancements in AI applications for manufacturing between the EU and Japan

-- increased general public perception and acceptance of artificial intelligence and related modern technologies and its benefits for manufacturing.
+• increased general public perception and acceptance of artificial intelligence and related modern technologies, emphasising their benefits for manufacturing

 CONTACT